ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 # Introduction

-[Part 1](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker) of this series covered "Building A Workflow", where I demonstrated how to streamline a development workflow using Docker, docker-compose and Makefiles.
+[Part 1](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker) demonstrated how to streamline a development workflow using Docker, docker-compose and Makefiles.
 This post covers “Building An API”.
-I'll share the challenges I faced building a production ready API.
-Then we'll get to see some code and I'll walk through the API implementation so you can understand enough to build your own.
-After that, we'll see a demo and discover how our workflow has changed.
-Feel free to [skip straight to the demo](#demo) if you want.
+I'll share the challenges I faced building production ready APIs in Go.
+Then walk through the API implementation so you get a deep understanding of its components.
+After that, we'll see a demo and discover how the workflow has changed.
+[Skip straight to the demo](#demo) if you want.
+This post is quite long.

 We focus on: